Unchained Ranger

 Expose Weakness (Ex): The ranger is able to use sneaky tricks to make it easier to damage a foe, whether it is throwing a bit of fine dust of cold iron over a fey creature or pointing out a chink in an ancient dragon’s hide.
 The ranger add the option to reduce a creature’s damage reduction or hardness by 1/2 his ranger level to the list of options when attempting a dirty trick combat maneuver check.
 This does not stack with itself, and it does not work against creatures with DR/— or DR/Epic.
 The ranger must be at least 3rd level to select this talent.

 Field Strategist* (Ex): The ranger increases the bonuses he receives to AC and Reflex saves from any type of cover (except soft cover) by 2 so long as he is in his favored terrain or his designated hunting ground.
 This bonus further increases by +1 at 9th level and again at 17th level.
-If the ranger has his nature’s bond with his allies, any ally to which he confers 1/2 his favored terrain bonus also gains 1/2 this bonus to cover.
+If the ranger has his nature’s bond with his allies, any ally to which he confers 1/2 his favored enemy bonus also gains 1/2 this bonus to cover.

 Focused Defense*: The ranger gains the Favored Defense feat as a bonus feat.
 Once per day, when the ranger spends an hour for his morning preparations, he may also choose a new favored enemy for the feat to apply to.
 The ranger must be at least 3rd level and have the favored enemy feature to select this talent.
 At minimum 9th level, and again at minimum 17th level, he may choose this talent again to apply to the additional favored enemies that the ranger selects for the day at those levels.